Before Biohazard Exposure

-Biological agents are organisms or toxins that can kill or incapacitate people, livestock and crops.
-A biological attack is the deliberate release of germs or other biological substances that can make you sick.
+Biological agents are organisms or toxins that can kill or disable people, livestock and crops.
+Biological events can either be accidental or intentional.
+Both types of events can make you sick.

-There are three basic groups of biological agents that could likely be used as weapons: bacteria, viruses and toxins.
-Biological agents can be dispersed by spraying them into the air, person-to-person contact, infecting animals that carry the disease to humans and by contaminating food and water.
+There are three basic groups of biological agents that could either accidentally or intentionally hurt someone: bacteria, viruses and toxins.
+Biological agents can be spread when they get sprayed into the air, with person-to-person contact, when animals are infected and then interact with people, or when food and water are contaminated.

-A biological attack may or may not be immediately obvious.
-In most cases local health care workers will report a pattern of unusual illness or there will be a wave of sick people seeking emergency medical attention.
-The public would be alerted through an emergency radio or TV broadcast, or some other signal used in your community, such as a telephone call or a home visit from an emergency response worker.
+Events where you are exposed accidentally or intentionally to biohazards may or may not be immediately obvious.
+In most cases, local health care workers will report a pattern of unusual illness or there will be a wave of sick people seeking emergency medical attention.
+You would be alerted through an emergency radio or TV broadcast, a telephone call or a home visit from an emergency response worker.

-The first evidence of an attack may be when you notice symptoms of the disease caused by exposure to an agent.
-In the event of a biological attack, public health officials may not immediately be able to provide information on what you should do.
-It will take time to determine exactly what the illness is, how it should be treated, and who is in danger.
+The first sign of a biohazard exposure may be when people notice symptoms of the disease caused by exposure to the bacteria, virus or toxin.
+Public health officials may not immediately be able to provide information on what you should do.
+It will take time to figure out exactly what the illness is, how it should be treated and who is in danger.

-- Cover your mouth and nose with layers of fabric that can filter the air but still allow breathing.
+- Cover your mouth and nose with layers of fabric that can filter the air but still allow you to breath.
 Examples include two to three layers of cotton such as a t-shirt, handkerchief or towel.

 - Depending on the situation, wear a face mask to reduce inhaling or spreading germs.

 - If you have been exposed to a biological agent, remove and bag your clothes and personal items.
 Follow official instructions for disposal of contaminated items.